hsuonsivu/hsupublic/3d-models/README.md

 various phones, the settings are in top of the files, hopefully self-explanatory.

+To make a holder for Tesla Model S, change teslamodels to 1, otherwise desktop version is made.
+Difference is different base and lower angle for Tesla.

 ![Image of charger base for Lidl dual wireless phone charger](lidllaturiteline.jpg)
 ![Second image of charger base for Lidl dual wireless phone charger](lidllaturiteline2.jpg)